-Artists Rendering Tales Collective Inc. (ARTCi) is a powerful group of artists who are highly familiar in combining arts and curriculum.
-With over 100 years combined experience, ARTCi has the ability to cover multiple facets of art and education from the traditional to ultra-modern electronic media formats in a single project and are particularly effective in developing full-school infusions.
-ARTCis focus is on the process of art creation and the power the arts have to transform minds, hearts and actions.
-Our diverse team includes Indigenous artists, Elders, new immigrants, two spirited individuals and allies.
-We believe that together we are better and that it is important for us, as artists, to model what ReconciliACTion in process looks like through the arts.
-Together we create safe spaces for dialogue and art creation and have cultural protocols and procedures in place in order to assure this.
-Our team includes Indigenous, drama, storytelling, visual arts, dance, creative writing, media, and musical artists.
-ARTCi has the capacity to help you tell your schools, classrooms or curricular story in multiple, integrated, engaging and artistic ways!
-To see full artist bios visit artistsrenderingtales.com
+Artists Rendering Tales Collective Inc. (ARTCi) is a powerful group of artists who are highly familiar with combining arts and curriculum.
+With over 100 years combined experience, ARTCi covers multiple facets of art and education from traditional to ultra-modern electronic media formats in a single project.
+ARTCi focuses on the process of art creation and the power arts have to transform minds, hearts and actions.
+Our team includes Indigenous artists, Elders, new immigrants, two spirited individuals and allies.
+We believe that together we are better and that it's important for us to model what ReconciliACTion in process looks like.
+We create safe spaces for dialogue and art creation and have cultural protocols and procedures in place to assure this.
+ARTCi includes Indigenous/drama/storytelling/visual arts/dance/creative writing/media and musical artists.
+ARTCi can facilitate the telling of your school's, classroom's or curricular story in multiple, integrated, engaging and artistic ways!
+Artist bios at: artistsrenderingtales.com

-The leadership, teamwork and confidence that the program instills translates directly in to the classroom.
+The leadership, teamwork and confidence that ARTCi instills translates directly into the classroom.
 The artists allow the students to 'taste success' thus, by the time they return to the classroom they can't help but strive for more, both academically and as leaders.
 ARTCI's positive effect on the social and emotional progress of the children resonates long after the program ends.
-It is because of this effect that I hope to continue to work with these amazing artists in the future.
+Because of this, I hope to continue working with these amazing artists in the future.
 Justin Borsato, Grade 7 Teacher, Britannia Elementary

-Observing and incorporating the protocol, history and traditions of Indigenous people, students explore stories told by an Indigenous Elder using a combination of art forms.
-Beginning with a visit from ARTCi's Elder Nk'xetko, students continue to build on their knowledge and understanding of traditional and contemporary Indigenous culture by expressing themselves through drama, dance, visual arts, media arts, filmmaking, storytelling, creative writing or all of the above with the expert support of the ARTCI team in the visits that follow.
+Observing and incorporating the protocol, history and traditions of Indigenous people, students explore stories told by an Indigenous Knowledgekeeper using a combination of art forms.
+Beginning with a visit from ARTCi's Knowledgekeeper or one of our Indigenous artists, students continue to build on their knowledge and understanding of traditional and contemporary Indigenous culture by expressing themselves through drama, dance, visual arts, media arts, filmmaking, storytelling, creative writing or all of the above with the expert support of the ARTCI team in the visits that follow.

-Elder Nk'xetko, a former student from the Kamloops Residential School shares her story of resiliency as provocation along with some of the Calls to Action from the Truth and Reconciliation Committee.
-Our ARTCi team helps to facilitate the process of being an ally by using the arts to create a bridge for dialogue and action.
-As artists we model what ReconciliACTion in process looks like through the arts and engage students in their own diverse creative projects that build empathy and understanding for all.
+ARTCi's Indigenous Knowledgekeeper shares her family's story of resiliency as provocation along with some of the Calls to Action from the Truth and Reconciliation Committee.
+The ARTCi team facilitates the process of being an ally by using the arts to create a bridge for dialogue and action.
+As artists we model what ReconciliACTION in process looks like through the arts and engage students in their own diverse creative projects that build empathy and understanding for all.
 Available in half/full day or extended residencies.